bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 etc/rcX.d : Startup script links

 ### Optional : Add a new Linux kernel
-If you have built a new Linux kernel for the Seagate Central as per the **Seagate-Central-Slot-In-v5.x-Kernel** project at
+If you have downloaded or built a new "uImage" style Linux kernel for the Seagate Central as per the **Seagate-Central-Slot-In-v5.x-Kernel** project at

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel

-then you can insert this new kernel into the new software directory tree as follows
+then this can be inserted into the new firmware as well.

-    mkdir -p cross/boot
-    cp my-kernel/uImage cross/boot/uImage
+Simply take a note of the location of the new "uImage" so that it can be specified later.
+It might be prudent to copy it to the working directory.

 If any kernel modules have been compiled to go with the new kernel then they also need to be copied into the new software tree.
 For example